Alexandros Kapelis: Conducting

-Kapelis conducted Handel's Opera Giulio Cesare at the Ernen Musikdorf Festival in 1999.
-In 2003 he attended the conducting master-classes of Gianluigi Gelmetti at the Accademia Chigiana in Siena, Italy.
+Kapelis attended the conducting master-classes of Gianluigi Gelmetti at the Accademia Chigiana in Siena, Italy.
 He does not pursue a conducting career but often leads Bach and Mozart concertos from the keyboard.

 Humanitarian causes

 Kapelis has stated that “the artist cannot be absent from society” and has supported various charitable causes.

 Medical Research and People with Disabilities

 In 1999, Kapelis performed a benefit concert at the Athens Megaron for the Hellenic Society for Disabled Children ELEPAP.

 In 1999 and 2000, Kapelis performed fundraising concerts in London for Fight for Sight.

 Education

 In 1999 Kapelis performed a fundraising concert for Prince Pavlos of Greece in benefit of United World Colleges, one of Prince Pavlos’ alma maters.

 In 2011, Kapelis was a fellow at the Salzburg Global Seminar on the Transformative Power of Music, an initiative that brought together fifty-four leaders from the world of music, including presenters, performers, composers, researchers, policy makers, scientists, and scholars, to explore music’s transformative powers and shed new light on ways to benefit from its instrumental value.

 In 2019, Kapelis founded the Greco-Latin Trust in order to help young musicians from countries facing economic difficulties, specifically Greece and Latin America.
 Inspired by his years as a student in New York, and under the guiding principle that “a young musician's ability to grow and flourish should be based on talent, potential, perseverance, and moral character—not on their family's finances,” the Trust aims to provide a living stipend to a full-time piano student every year.